Cindy Prado Sizzles In Revealing Red, Lace Lingerie

 The tantalizing post has already racked up more than 5,000 likes.

 As fans are well aware, Cindy isn’t exactly shy when it comes to showing off her unbelievable body.
-In fact, a majority of her Instagram posts consists of her wearing revealing ensembles.
+In fact, a majority of her Instagram posts consist of her wearing revealing ensembles.
 On Tuesday, the beauty uploaded photos of herself wearing skintight leather pants and a black corset top.
 The post seems to be a fan favorite, as it has been liked over 18,000 times.

 Earlier this month, the stunner also drove fans wild by wearing a tiny white two-piece and sheer cover-up on an Ibiza beach.